epchris/hallmonitor/README.md

 Hallmonitor is a simple event monitoring framework for Ruby.
 It allows programs to define and emit events.
 These events can then be sent on to various back ends to be counted, monitored, etc.

 Hallmonitor includes support for publishing events to a Statsd instance if the `statsd-ruby` gem is installed.
-See https://github.com/reinh/statsd for details
+See https://github.com/reinh/statsd for details.
+It also includes support for outputting events to InfluxDB if the 'influxdb' gem is installed.

 ## Setup
 Before you can use Hallmonitor you have to do a tiny bit of configuration in the form of adding outputters.